netless-io/netless-app/packages/app-talkative/README.md

 Only one user could control the app (navigate pages, click stuff in it).

-If not provided `uid`, this app will automatically make the one who called the `addApp()` as operator.
+If `uid` is not provided, this app will automatically make the one who called the `addApp()` as operator.

 ### License